-Many other localized mesh groups (or “meshlocals”) use a similar setup, and our ultimate goal is interoperability with other groups.
+Many other localized mesh groups (or “meshlocals”) are also working on networking solutions, and our ultimate goal is interoperability with other groups.
 While mesh networks are currently physically contained to certain geographic regions, we hope to see the distance between them shorten over time.
 One group we collaborate with extensively is Toronto Mesh, though there are roughly a dozen other groups we are in regular contact with.

 Within Philadelphia and the surrounding area, we are recruiting as many people as possible to come up with a network plan and ultimately set up nodes they can run perpetually at their residence, place of business, or community centers.
 In these early days of creating a physical network, those who want to join might not be able to find other node operators physically close by.
 Don’t let this be a deterrent!
 We can experiment with technologies like Yggdrasil, that allow you to tunnel your mesh traffic over your existing Internet connection and test out network creation while also cementing a location for other mesh enthusiasts in the greater Philadelphia area to easily connect to.
 Once two or more people running nodes are physically close enough to connect wirelessly, the Internet tunnel connection can be dropped in favor of wireless links (or added in addition to it, the choice is yours)!
 While we are called Philly Mesh, we don’t discriminate geographically.
 We have members in the city, the suburbs, and surrounding states.
 Come say hi!

 If any of this interests you, or you would like to learn more, get in touch!

 There are a lot of things that are being discussed or considered for improving the network.
 A sample of them are listed below, in no particular order.